REFLECTIONS ON THE RULE OF LIFE

 Along the way I found myself changing: becoming more aware of my true self and seeing the world more clearly, expanding my soul and yet simplifying my life, listening to God and others and yet finding my own voice, facing my demons and soaring with angels.
 For each passage, each story, I wrestled with the same question, “What questions is God asking me about my own life through this story?”
 What I discovered is that God asks hard questions!
 Often the only answer I had was, “I don’t know,”.
 However, I began to discern that those are the very questions I should be most diligent about engaging with if I want to really explore what God has for me.

-To order a copy of In Real Life today, visit my Books page.
+To order a copy of In Real Life today, visit my web store.

 ALWAYS START WITH PRAYER

-When I first submitted my application for postulancy in The Order of Sustainable Faith (sustainablefaith.com/theorder), I wanted to bathe my new experience in prayer.
+When I first submitted my application for postulancy in the Order of the Common Life (orderofthecommonlife.org), I wanted to bathe my new experience in prayer.
 Around that time the movie War Room was in theaters and I was excited to set aside a prayer closet in my house and start praying strategically about this new monastic journey.

 I developed a template of sorts on how I wanted to approach praying about each of the Rhythm of Life and Commitments described in the Invitations & Commitments book.
 I started by taking some time in reflection with three key questions.
 What is God Already Doing?
 What is God Already Saying?
 Where is God Going?